 The sunflowers at Endo Farm are grown to attract the bees so that they can make honey.
 You can buy their honey at the sunflower fields.
 The very clever farmer came up with the idea a few years ago to make a maze among the sunflowers.
 There are about 1,000,000 sunflowers spread out over ten areas in wasteland that was cultivated.
 The farmer teasingly remarks “Be careful not to get lost!”
 But what a beautiful place to get lost!

 There are a few different fields and you can usually see sunflowers at the bee farm from around July to early September.
-However, the main sunflower display blooms in August to early September normally.
+However, the main sunflower display blooms in August to early September.
 In previous years when the weather permitted the maze was available from the end of August to early September.
-Please note that the maze is not at the farm’s sunflower field, but at the field by the former Kojima Elementary and middle School.
+Please note that the maze is not at the farm’s sunflower field, but at their field by the former Kojima Elementary and middle School.
 From August 2020:

 Amazingly, this event is free.
 There are a couple of other mazes in cornfields in Saitama this time of year, but they all charge!
-In previous years, they’ve also had a yoga event among the sunflower.
+In previous years, they’ve also had a yoga event among the sunflowers.
 That is, naturally, a charged event.
 See here for another free (but much smaller) sunflower maze in Saitama.

 Access Endo Farm